-- > an asset of the fund that is a loan to, or an investment in, a related party of the fund - > an investment in a related trust of the fund or - an asset of the fund subject to a lease or lease arrangement between the trustee of the fund and a related party of the fund.
+- an asset of the fund that is a loan to, or an investment in, a related party of the fund - an investment in a related trust of the fund or - an asset of the fund subject to a lease or lease arrangement between the trustee of the fund and a related party of the fund.

-While a fund is allowed to acquire and hold in-house assets, subject to the sole purpose test, the total market value of all in-house assets must be no more than the threshold of 5%.
-If at the end of the financial year the market value of the in-house assets is found to be greater than 5%, whether by a increase in the value of the in-house assets or a decrease in the value of other assets, the trustee must formulate a plan to dispose of one or more in-house assets the following financial year to ensure that the in-house assets fall under the threshold again.
-The trustee is then obligated to ensure that the steps in the plan are carried out.
+While a fund is allowed to acquire and hold in-house assets, subject to the sole purpose test, the total market value of all in-house assets must be no more than the threshold of 5% of the funds total assets.
+If at the end of the financial year the market value of all in-house assets is found to be greater than 5%, whether as a result of an increase in the value of the in-house assets or a decrease in the value of all the other assets within the fund, the trustee must formulate a plan to dispose of one or more in-house assets the following financial year to ensure that the in-house assets fall under the 5% threshold again.
+The trustee is then obligated to ensure that the steps formulated in the plan are carried out.

-Importantly, a trustee must not acquire an in-house asset where it would take the value of in-house assets above the threshold.
-The breach will occur at the time of the acquisition, not at the end of the financial year.
+Importantly, a trustee must not acquire an in-house asset where it would take the value of in-house assets above the 5% threshold.
+Any breach will be deemed to occur at the time of the acquisition, not at the end of the financial year.

-There are a number of assets (SIS Act sec 71(1)) which are exempted from the in-house asset threshold, including the following:
+There are a number of assets (SIS Act sec 71(1)) which are exempt from the in-house asset threshold, including the following:

-- business real property subject to a legally enforceable lease to a related party, - an investment in a widely held trust such as a retail managed fund and - > property owned by the SMSF and the related party as tenants in common.
+- business real property subject to a legally enforceable lease to a related party, - an investment in a widely held trust such as a retail managed fund and - property owned by the SMSF and the related party as tenants in common.

-In addition, other exemptions apply to investments in 13.3A companies and trusts and investments in pre-99 trusts which satisfy the transitional rules.
+In addition, other exemptions apply to investments in 13.3A companies and trusts, and investments in pre-99 trusts which satisfy the transitional rules.